elneto/eablog/README.md

 ![](https://i.imgur.com/TlwEgUo.png)

-# Gatsby Starter Portfolio: Jodie
+# EA Blog, based in: Gatsby Starter Portfolio: Jodie

 A portfolio starter for [Gatsby](https://www.gatsbyjs.org/).
 The target audience are designers and photographers.